AnomMAN: Detect Anomaly on Multi-view Attributed Networks: Experiments

-We investigate the sensitivity of parameter $\epsilon$ and the test on both DBLP and IMDB datasets.
-The result is shown in Figure \ref{fig:sense}.
-The parameter $\epsilon$ controls the balance of importance between structure reconstruction error and attribute reconstruction error.
-We use AUC value as a metric to evaluate the sensitivity of parameter $\epsilon$.
-The value of $\epsilon$ we tested ranges from 0.1 to 0.9 with an interval of 0.1.
+The sensitivity of parameter $\epsilon$ on both DBLP and IMDB datasets is first investigated.
+The result is shown in Figure \ref{fig:epsilon}.
+The parameter $\epsilon$ controls the balance of the importance between structure reconstruction error and attribute reconstruction error.
+We use the AUC value as a metric to evaluate the sensitivity of parameter $\epsilon$.
+The value of $\epsilon$ varies from 0.1 to 0.9 with an interval of 0.1.
 The result of the experiments shows that it is necessary to control the value of $\epsilon$ to balance the structure reconstruction loss and attribute reconstruction loss for achieving better performance.
-The reasonable value of $\epsilon$ can be chosen from 0.2 to 0.5 for DBLP dataset and from 0.2 to 0.6 for IMDB dataset.
+The reasonable value of $\epsilon$ can be chosen from 0.2 to 0.5 for the DBLP dataset and from 0.2 to 0.6 for the IMDB dataset.